 - Improved Motivation

-Regular exercise increases concentration and focus which also leads to improved motivation to complete your tasks for the day.
+Another way exercise increase work productivity is it increases concentration and focus which also leads to improved motivation to complete your tasks for the day.
 A study by Briston University of 200 employees found that a workout routine boosted motivation, and thereby productivity, by 41%.
 In the same study, participants also scored 21% higher for concentration, 22% higher for meeting deadlines, and 25% higher for working consistently without breaks, all from a change in their exercise patterns.
 Ask your doctor for help creating a personalized fitness routine that can help you achieve your physical and mental health goals.